 It is likely that the effects of physiographic features on cetacean distribution have been much more extensively investigated within the international "Pelagos" Sanctuary than in other sectors of the Mediterranean Sea.
-"Pelagos" is the first large pelagic protected area in the Mediterranean; encompassing heterogeneous water masses over a surface of about 100,000 km2 of the Ligurian, Higher Tyrrhenian and Corsica Seas.
-Cetacean distribution related to variable oceanographic conditions has been also investigated in the Alboran Sea, Spanish Mediterranean (e.g. Cañadas et al., 2002), Gulf of Lyons (e.g. David, 2000), Ionian and Aegean Sea (e.g. Frantzis et al., 1999).
+"Pelagos" is the first large pelagic protected area in the Mediterranean, encompassing heterogeneous water masses over a surface of about 100,000 km of the Ligurian, Higher Tyrrhenian and Corsica Seas.
+Cetacean distribution related to variable oceanographic conditions has been also investigated in the Alboran Sea, Spanish Mediterranean (Cañadas et al., 2002), Gulf of Lion (David, 2000), Ionian and Aegean Sea (Frantzis et al., 1999).